MichelzZzZ/Pornscript/README.md

 ![capture3](https://user-images.githubusercontent.com/109735783/185615434-dba9f79f-a6f8-4529-93d7-87fb6bea1c89.PNG)

-it may ask you to select a default app for opening '.ps (pornscript)' folders, you can choose any text editor you prefer.
+it may ask you to select a default app for opening '.ps (pornscript)' files, you can choose any text editor you prefer.
 I'll go with notepad

 now let's write a simple pornscript program